 Adding new sidewalks, and walking and bike paths

-- Funding other city projects and services that Pleasant Hill residents have identified as key priorities.
+Funding other city projects and services that Pleasant Hill residents and the City Council identify as key priorities.

 Measure K Oversight Committee and Mandatory Financial Audits

-Measure K would establish a Citizens' Oversight Committee to ensure that all voter-approved funds would be spent appropriately.
+Measure K established a Citizens' Oversight Committee to ensure that all voter-approved funds are spent appropriately.
 In addition, the measure requires mandatory financial audits and yearly reports to the community regarding all revenue collected and spent on City projects and services.